qazuor/reactFormToolkit/docs/public/docs/en/form-provider.md

 # Form Provider

-The `FormProvider` component is the foundation of React Form Toolkit.
+The `FormProvider` component is the foundation of **Qazuor React Form Toolkit**.
 It manages form state, validation, and provides context to child components.

 ## Basic Usage